 The heartbreaking news I was about to deliver really should have come from the class’s regular second-grade teacher, not me, the kids’ fifth substitute of the week.
-It figured it would throw all of them for a loop.
-And, I would soon learn, be extra rough on one girl.
+I figured it would throw all of them for a loop.
+And, I would soon learn, it would be extra rough on one girl.

 But there was nothing else I could do.
 Their regular teacher, Mrs. C., had been absent all week, sick with what she originally feared was the novel coronavirus.
 (It wasn’t, apparently.)

-Would I, a sub with only a few months’ experience, find the right words to inform them that the comforting order of their world was about to blow up?
+How could I, a sub with only a few months’ experience, find the right words to inform them that the comforting order of their world was about to blow up?
 Could I conjure up the right mix of straight talk and reassurance?
-Would I make them understand why this bewildering move was necessary, and their crucial part in making it succeed?
+Would I make them understand why this bewildering move was necessary, and their crucial part in keeping everyone safe?

 For more than a week, as the number of local cases rose alarmingly, I had been expecting the county to shutter the schools to slow the spread of the disease.
 Watching from afar as the coronavirus overwhelmed the Italian health care system, it was like watching the sea pulling back from the beach ahead of a tsunami.
 It seemed that it might land here, too, and very soon, if we didn’t act fast.

 I knew that closing the schools would flatline my modest income, but it was the right thing to do to save lives.
 As a 64-year-old with a history of heart trouble, I had been increasingly tempted to stop taking sub assignments if the county hesitated any longer to shutter schools.
 I’d been to the school board meeting the night before and came away vexed that there was no word on whether closures were imminent.
 So, in a weird way, I was relieved on March 13, when the closure order had finally come.